 Here are a few benefits of reading to your preschool child:

-1. Enforce cultural understanding
+1. Enforces cultural understanding

 With limited exposure to the world, reading stories to children can help them understand society and how to behave in it.
 Stories can explain far off places and open children’s eyes to different beliefs and cultures.
 Studies on the brain show that when we read or hear a story, we react similarly to experiencing that situation in real life (source).